Smart Labs Now Logo

 Prep for the HBsAg Test

 Preparing for an HBsAg test is straightforward.
-In most cases, no fasting or special preparation is needed.
+In most cases, you do not need to fast or prepare specially.
 However, it’s important to inform your healthcare provider about any medications you’re taking, as certain drugs might affect liver function.
 Always follow your provider’s instructions to ensure accurate test results.

 Testing Procedure